 - 'Big Daddy'

 More Variegated Selections

 Variegation in hosta plants is manifested in a couple of different ways.
-Foliage is termed "medio variegated" when the lighter color (white, a lighter green, or yellow) occurs in the center of the leaf.
+Foliage is termed "medio variegated" when the lighter color (white, light green, or yellow) occurs in the center of the leaf.
 For example, Hosta 'Undulata Variegata' (zones 3-8) is white in the middle and green at the edges.
-These hosta plants reach 1-2 feet in height, by about the same width.
+These hosta plants reach 1 to 2 feet in height, and about the same width.
 They produce a lavender bloom in early summer.

 By contrast, when the lighter color occurs on the edge of their foliage, hosta plants are said to be "marginally variegated."
-One example is .
-'Francee.'
+One example is 'Francee.'
 Another is the related H. 'Patriot,' grown in zones 3-8.
 Its leaves are green in the center and white on the edges.
-These hosta plants reach 1-1.5 feet in height, with a spread of 2-2.5 feet.
-Their lavender blooms appear later than do those of H. 'Undulata Variegata'.
-The very popular 'Frances Williams' is another example of a marginally variegated kind.
+These hosta plants reach 1 to 1.5 feet in height, with a spread of 2 to 2.5 feet.
+Their lavender blooms appear later than those of H. 'Undulata Variegata'.
+The very popular 'Frances Williams' is another example of a marginally variegated hosta.

-Generally speaking, these types can take a bit more sun than the green or blue ones (see above), although too much sun can fade their bright colors.
+Generally speaking, variegated types can take a bit more sun than green- or blue-leafed hostas, although too much sun can fade their bright colors.

 - Hostas need a lot of water.
 They grow best with good drainage but will stand for some clay.